 Skip to content

-Bespoke validators
+Bespoke validators and feedback

-This extra option validator to a particular input allows additional bespoke validation, based on a function defined by the question author.
+The extra option validator to a particular input allows additional bespoke validation, based on a function defined by the question author.
 For example, you could require that the student's answer is a list of exactly three equations.

 Please check existing, supported, validation options before defining your own!